digitallyinduced/ihp/UPGRADE.md

     ```

 3. **Edit your `.envrc` and migrate env vars from `./start`**
+    Open your `.envrc` and replace it with this:
     ```
     if ! has nix_direnv_version || ! nix_direnv_version 2.3.0; then
         source_url "https://raw.githubusercontent.com/nix-community/nix-direnv/2.3.0/direnvrc" "sha256-Dmd+j63L84wuzgyjITIfSxSD57Tx7v51DMxVZOsiUD8="